ngjingheng95/Machine-Learning-Python/README.md

 Lesson 10: Compared three neural network structures on Boston House Prices Regression problem - the baseline model, a larger model with more hidden layers, and a wider model with more neurons in the hidden layer

+Lesson 11: Save model into JSON and weights into HDF5 format for later use.
+Model is trained on Pima Indian Diabetes dataset

+Lesson 12: Model is loaded from JSON and weights are loaded from HDF5 file.

+Lesson 13: Checkpointing neural network improvements over epochs.
+2 checkpointing functions are created here.
+The first function creates a hdf5 file and saves the new weights every time there is an improvement in accuracy.
+The second function creates 1 hdf5 file and updates the file everytime there is an update, hence the hdf5 file contains the weights with the best accuracy at the end of the training.
+Model is trained on Pima Indian Diabetes dataset.

+Lesson 14: Loading HDF5 containing the weights with best accuracy.
+Model is trained on Pima Indian Diabetes dataset

+Lesson 15: Uses pyplot to plot the history of training and test accuracy and loss.
+Useful way to estimate whether we should increase or decrease number of epochs to improve performance

+Lesson 16: Implemented dropout to improve performance.
+Model is trained on Sonar dataset.

+Lesson 17: Implemented time-based learning rate schedule on Ionosphere dataset

+Lesson 18: Implemented drop-based learning rate schedule on Ionosphere dataset